molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/pharm/processing/ftr_mpg.rst

  -Q

-    If specified, only alignments where the positions of the features of the input pharmacophores lie strictly within the tolerance spheres of the reference pharmacophore features will be considered as being valid.
+    If specified, only matches where the positions of the features of the input pharmacophores lie strictly within the tolerance spheres of the reference pharmacophore features will be considered as being valid.
-    Otherwise, alignments where the position of at least one feature of the aligned pairs lies within the tolerance sphere of the other feature are also valid (default: false)
+    Otherwise, matches where the position of at least one feature of a pair lies within the tolerance sphere of the other feature are also considered (default: false)

  -q